 Entry Requirements: For U.S. Citizens a valid passport is the only document required to enter Mexico for stays of up to 60 days.

-Immunizations and Health: No immunizations are currently required for travel to Poland, but it is wise to have your inoculations up-to-date.
+Immunizations and Health: No immunizations are currently required for travel to Mexico, but it is wise to have your inoculations up-to-date.
 Is your tetanus booster current?

 Exit Requirements: There is currently no separate departure tax required of visitors leaving Mexico other than that included with the cost of your airline ticket.